cies/tumbleweed-setup/zsh/README.md

 alias m=make

-# set PATH so it includes user's private bin if it exists
+# Sets PATH so it includes user's private bin if it exists
 if [ -d "$HOME/bin" ] ; then
     PATH="$HOME/bin:$PATH"
 fi

-# set PATH so it includes user's private bin if it exists
+# Sets PATH so it includes another private bin if it exists
 if [ -d "$HOME/.local/bin" ] ; then
     PATH="$HOME/.local/bin:$PATH"
 fi
 EOF
 ```

+Simply run `zsh` again to install and setup all that's required by the just pasted `zshrc`.

 Some interesting commands: